National Qualifications

 National 4 Courses (which are not graded) are worth 24 SCQF points at SCQF level 4 and have a lower level of demand and challenge compared with National 5 courses.

-What support is available for disabled learners or learners with additional support needs during exams and assessments?
+What support is available for learners with additional support needs during exams and assessments?

 SQA can allow assessment arrangements to be made for learners in their exams and assessments.
 For example, a learner who experiences difficulties with handwriting can use a laptop to write up their work.
 We allow many kinds of assessment support, such as using sign language, human readers, scribes or prompters, or allowing extra time to complete assessments.
 We can also provide adapted question papers, including Braille question papers, digital question papers, large print question papers and question papers that printed on coloured paper.